News

 India

-Indian farmers are the only growers of all four species of cultivated cotton – Upland cotton (G. hirsutum), long staple cotton (G. barbadense), and two varieties of Asian cotton (G. arboretum and G. herbaceum); 90% of production is hybrid cotton.
+Indian farmers are the only growers of all four species of cultivated cotton—upland cotton (G. hirsutum), long-staple cotton (G. barbadense), and two varieties of Asian cotton (G. arboretum and G. herbaceum are included); 90% of the production consists of hybrid cotton.

-The majority of Indian cotton is grown from GMO (genetically modified organisms) seed, with 93% of Indian cotton acreage planted with Bt cotton, genetically modified to resist bollworms and other pests.
+The majority of Indian cotton is grown from GMO (genetically modified organism) seeds, with 93% of Indian cotton acreage planted with Bt cotton, genetically modified to resist bollworms and other pests.

 Typical Indian cotton yields are low, but increasing.